MZelko82/NEG/README.md

 ## Contact

-For any questions or feedback, please open an issue in this repository or contact us at [your email address].
+For any questions or feedback, please open an issue in this repository or contact us at mattdzelko@gmail.com.

 ---

-Stay tuned for updates and the release of the code!

 # NEG
 Novel Exploration Growth